 If you’re planning to be there for the whole week, get in some quality park touring time at the beginning of your trip before crowds really ramp up.

 Though we don’t usually recommend Extra Magic Hours, the week of Thanksgiving at Disney World is a good time to take advantage of them if you’re staying onsite, especially if you are willing to be awake early/late to take full advantage, and even better if you have Park Hopper tickets and can visit another park during the non-EMH portion of the day.

-In 2017, these were the Table Service locations serving their own spin on a Thanksgiving meal.
-Disney hasn't confirmed every restaurant participating for 2018, but the selection should be similar to what was offered in 2017 (* denotes restaurants Disney has confirmed for 2018):
+In 2018, these were the Table Service locations serving their own spin on a Thanksgiving meal.
+Disney hasn’t confirmed which restaurants will be participating for 2019, but the selection should be similar to what was offered in 2018:

 - Liberty Tree Tavern (their normal menu is a very traditional Thanksgiving meal)